30+ Silken Tofu Recipes (Savory & Sweet)

 Vegan Lemon Custard

 Our super silky lemon custard is tart, tangy, and has the perfect amount of sweetness.
 You’ll be hooked after a single spoonful.
-The texture is lovely, light, and creamy––absolutely perfect for prepping the night before a party.
-This protein packed treat is healthy, delicious, and with requires no baking!
-What more could you ask for in a delightful dessert?
+The texture is lovely, light, and creamy–absolutely perfect for prepping the night before a party.
+This protein-packed dessert is healthy, delicious, and requires no baking!
+Top with your choice of dairy-free whipped cream to make it even more luxurious.

 Silken Tofu Smoothie